 The cost of document review is based on the number of pages in the document, excluding a cover page, exhibits containing only legal descriptions or images, and/or any signature pages.
 We do not review partial documents.
 This is not because we want to charge you more, but rather is because what is written on one page of a document may completely change what is written on another.
 Therefore, we can not provide reliable advice when we only review parts of a document.
 Moreover, the same is true when we don’t review addenda or amendments.
 Therefore, when you retain us to review a document or contract, you are agreeing to provide the entire document, including exhibits, amendments, and addenda.

-You can view our current document review pricing by visiting this page on our website, which links to the exact same forms you will use to sign up for services after becoming a Guarded Pockets™ member.
+You can view our current document review pricing by visiting this page on our website.